Are you struggling with a bad habit and want to break it but don’t know where to start?

 •your level of motivation

 With dedication and consistency you can effectively turn bad behaviors into good ones.
-Commit them to the Lord and He will see you through.
-Here’s a breaking bad habits quote from the bible to inspire you on your journey.
+Believe in the Lord and He will see you through.

 May Gods grace be sufficient for you.